sampourcyrous/Modern-Jet-Slalom-Game-App/Modern Jet Slalom/README.txt

 	  when you tilt the phone which moves the jet in the game
 	- the quality of the game won't be good since you are running it in real time using this method

-I have only tested this on an iPhone 6.
-It should work with android but I have not tested it.
-If you have any problems running the game, I have a working built version on my phone you can see just in case
+I have only tested this on an iPhone 6